How the Oregon HS Tennis rankings work

 These rankings are independent and not produced by the OSAA.
 APR (Adjusted Power Rating) is just a different name for the same underlying formula.
 We want to be clear that while the math is identical, the output and application are our own.

 APR tells you how often a team wins dual matches, but a dual match result in tennis is just "Win/Loss/Tie."
-It doesn't tell you how a team won.
+It doesn't tell you how a team won or against whom.
 A team that wins 5-3 with depth across all flights looks identical in APR to a team that wins 5-3 because it stacks its top flights and forfeits the rest.
-The Flight-Weighted Score fills that gap.
+A team that loses 3-5 to the #1 team in the state looks identical to a team that loses 3-5 to the weakest team in the state.
+The Flight Quality Index fills both gaps.

 In a dual match, teams play up to 8 flights: 4 singles and 4 doubles.
 But not all flights carry the same competitive weight.
 The #1 singles and #1 doubles positions are where teams put their best players and are contested most seriously.
 Lower flights (3rd and 4th positions) are often less competitive, sometimes featuring newer or developing players.